 Jajangmyeon (Black bean sauce noodles) Seoul Travel Guides / November 04, 2016

-Image credit: egg (Hong, Yun Seon)/Flickr The 10 Best Things to Eat in Seoul
+Image credit: egg (Hong, Yun Seon)/Flickr 10 Best Foods in Seoul to Die for

 In Seoul, “Black Day” is a day when all the single people wear black clothes and eat black foods such as this dish of black bean sauce noodles.
 While it seems like a gloomy occasion, gloom is the last thing Jajangmyeon would make you feel once you get to try it.